 Midway is the main attraction at the State Fair.
-It’s a giant carnival with over 70 rides, like the Thrillway, the Kidway, the iconic 212-ft.
+It’s a giant carnival with over 70 rides, like the Skyway, the iconic 212-ft.
 Texas Star Ferris wheel, the 500-ft.
-Top o’ Texas Tower, and the 1914 Dentzel Carousel.
+Top o’ Texas Tower, the Log Flume waterfall, and the 1914 Dentzel Carousel.
 Grab a handful of coupons to access rides and attractions, and make sure to stop into the Errol McKoy Greenhouse to enjoy music, family-friendly activities, and the Big Tex Urban Farms.
 The Kidway is a sweet and playful section of the Midway, featuring rides suitable for younger kids.

 Live music is totally free with your admission to the State Fair, so make sure to take advantage of seeing as many Texan artists as you can.
 There are seven stages, each featuring their own starstruck lineup of musicians and performers who hail from the Lone Star State.